Gomax-07/delani-studio/README.md

  ## Description of Project:

- A program that outlines a creator's knowle
+ A program that outlines a creator's knowledge on creating a visually pleasing and functional portfolio.

 ## Technologies Used: